thanhhoa28/northwind-sales-analysis/README_RFM.md

 # Customer Segmentation using RFM

-## Objective
-Segment customers based on purchasing behavior.

-## Method
+## Customer Segmentation (RFM Analysis)

+### Methodology
-- RFM scoring
+- Applied RFM (Recency, Frequency, Monetary) to evaluate customer behavior.
-- Data normalization
-- K-means clustering
+- Used K-means clustering to segment customers into distinct groups.
-- Elbow method

-## Output
-- Customer segments
-- Cluster characteristics

-## Insights
+- Data preprocessing and clustering were performed using R.

+### Key Findings
+- Customers were segmented into multiple groups based on purchasing behavior.
+- A high-value segment was identified with frequent purchases and high spending.
+- Some customer groups show low engagement and irregular purchase patterns.

+Business implication:
+- Focus on retaining high-value customers through loyalty programs and personalized offers.
-- High-value customers identified
+- Re-engage low-activity customers with targeted marketing campaigns.
-- Low-frequency customers need retention strategies